chrisnoonan98675/site/xl-deploy/how-to/add-an-externally-stored-artifact-to-a-package.markdown

 If you set the `fileUri` property of an artifact to a URI, XL Deploy uses an artifact resolver to resolve the URI at runtime.
 By default, XL Deploy supports Maven repositories (including Artifactory and Nexus) and HTTP/HTTPS locations.
 You can also add your own [add a custom artifact resolver](/xl-deploy/how-to/extend-the-external-artifact-storage-feature.html).

-**Important:** The value of the `fileUri` property must be a **stable** reference, i.e. must point at the **same** file whenever it is referenced.
+**Important:** The value of the `fileUri` property must be a **stable** reference; that is, it must point to the **same** file whenever it is referenced.
 "Symlink"-style references, such as a link to the "latest" version, are not supported.

+## Changing the URI of a deployable artifact

-**Important:** XL Deploy performs URI validation, checksum calculation, and placeholder scanning once, after the creation of the artifact configuration item (CI).
+XL Deploy performs URI validation, checksum calculation, and placeholder scanning once, after the creation of the artifact configuration item (CI).
 It does not perform these actions again if the `fileUri` property is changed.
 Therefore, it is recommended that you do not change the `fileUri` property after you save the CI.

 ## Use a Maven repository URI